Costa Maya and Mahahual with Kids: Mexicos Quieter Caribbean Coast

 The Beach Is Genuinely Safe for Swimming

 The reef sits about 200 meters offshore.
 Inside the reef, the water is shallow, calm, and bath-warm.
 Kids can wade out chest-deep for 50 meters and still be standing.
-There is no rip tide, no current, no surf.
-A 4-year-old can splash safely while you read on a beach chair 15 feet away.
+No rip tide.
+No current.
+No surf.
+A four-year-old can splash safely while you read on a beach chair fifteen feet away.
+Sofia spent four hours in three feet of water and only came out for tacos.

 The Snorkeling Is Right There

 You can swim out to the reef from the beach (with a guide for younger kids) or take a $25 boat trip.
-Snorkeling here is what Cancun used to be 30 years ago, full of parrotfish, sergeant majors, occasional eagle rays, and healthy coral.
+Snorkeling here is what Cancún used to be 30 years ago - parrotfish, sergeant majors, occasional eagle rays, healthy coral.
+Qué rico.
 A waterproof phone pouch earns its keep here.

 The Pace Is Slower

-Mahahual has one main street, the Malecon, which is a pedestrian beachfront promenade.
-No cars, no honking, no scooters.
+Mahahual has one main street, the Malecón, which is a pedestrian beachfront promenade.
+No cars.
+No honking.
+No scooters.
 Kids can walk ahead of you safely.
 Restaurants open onto the sand.
-The hardest decision of the day is which palapa restaurant to eat dinner at.
+The hardest decision of the day is which palapa you want for dinner.

 Best Time to Visit Mahahual